 What Season Should You Plant Sweet Corn?

 Florida is one of the best locations for growing and has a well-suited climate for planting sweet corn.
 The yellow vegetable is easy to grow, but it’s sensitive to frost.
 From seed to harvest, you need at least 90-120 days with no frost, depending on the variety you choose.
-The best season to start spring planting is around the middle of April, although sweet corn is technically in season anywhere from October to June.
+So when do you plant corn?
+The best season to start spring planting is around the middle of April, although corn season in Florida is technically October, where you can find it available in local stores and farmer’s markets.

 If you plant your sweet corn around April 15th, it will start to silk and tassel around the first week of June.
 This is around the general time when summer rains occur in Florida, giving your plants more of the life-giving water they need to grow.
 Add some mulch to keep the roots from drying out, and add starter fertilizer to give emerging seedlings a boost.
 The soil should be at least 60° for optimal seeding conditions.